The Snowy Mountains, located in southern New South Wales, are an iconic Australian treasure, home to a diverse climate, history, fauna and flora.

 Wattle forests predominate the southern Byadbo wilderness area.

 The Ramshead Range is an area of rocky peaks located in the Monaro Region of New South Wales and the alpine region of Victoria.
-This range is home to Mount Twynam.

 The Snowy Mountains are the highest mountain range on the continent of mainland Australia and contain the highest mountain in mainland Australia, Mount Kosciuszko.

-The range is also home to the 5 highest peaks on the Australian mainland, all of which are above 2,100m above sea-level, although they significantly shorter than highest peaks in other countries.
+They are also home to the 5 highest peaks on the Australian mainland, all of which are above 2,100m above sea-level, although they significantly shorter than highest peaks in other countries.

 Below is a list of the 5 most notable mountains in the Snowy Mountains.